Child Mental Health: Warning Signs Parents Should Know

 Normal Bumps in the Road vs. Cause for Concern

-• Changes that persist for weeks or months
+• Changes that hold for weeks or months

 Age-Specific Warning Signs